inseven/bookmarks/README.md

 4. Once the Pull Request is approved and merged, check out `main`, and create an archive build with 'Product' > 'Archive'.

 5. Export the new build from the 'Organizer' by selecting the build, and clicking the 'Distribute App' button.
 Choose 'Developer ID', followed by 'Upload', and then accept the subsequent defaults.
-Once the uploaded binary has been signed by Apple, you will receive a notification through Xcode, and repeating the export steps will allow you to save the binary to disk.
+Once the uploaded binary has been signed by Apple, you will receive a notification through Xcode.
+Repeat the export steps to save the binary to disk.

-6. Compress the newly exported binary by right-click and selecting 'Compress' in Finder, and then rename to include the platform and version, separated by dashes (e.g., `Bookmarks-macOS-0.1.2.zip`).
+6. Compress the newly exported binary by right-click and selecting 'Compress' in Finder, and then rename it to include the platform and version, separated by dashes (e.g., `Bookmarks-macOS-0.1.2.zip`).

 7. Create a corresponding git tag of the format `<platform>_<version>` and push it to the server.
 For example,